 This post contains affiliate links.
 As an Amazon associate and member of other qualifying programs, I earn from qualifying purchases.

-Baby Back Ribs – These ribs are lean with tender, juicy meat!
+Baby Back Ribs – These BBQ ribs are lean with tender, juicy meat!
 They’re smaller than spare ribs or country style and I think they are best for slow cooking.
+Remove the silver skin/membrane from the back of the ribs if it isn’t already removed.

 BBQ Dry Rub – We scaled down my dry rub to make the perfect amount of these ribs.

-Barbcue Sauce – You can use any BBQ sauce you’d like on these slow cooker ribs, but I’d highly recommend checking out my tangy Carolina BBQ sauce if you like things tangy, or our Bourbon BBQ sauce if you like things a bit sweeter.
+Barbcue Sauce – You can use any BBQ sauce you’d like with this slow cooker ribs recipe, but I’d highly recommend checking out my tangy Carolina BBQ sauce if you like things tangy, or our Bourbon BBQ sauce if you like things a bit sweeter.
+Go the extra mile and brush some of our Alabama white sauce on these after cooking, if you like!

 Apple Cider – You’ll need some moisture in the crock pot so the ribs get nice and tender and won’t dry out.
-Apple cider does all that and it adds lots of good tangy flavor to the ribs!
+Apple cider does all that and it adds a touch of sweetness to the ribs!
+Use the leftover apple cider in our apple cider donut bread or an apple cider mimosa!

 What Readers are Saying!